nomota/fail2ban-simple/README.md

 # fail2ban - the most simplest code
-A very simple mined fail2ban code in Perl - ban an IP address if it is detected in /var/log/secure file
+A very simple-minded fail2ban code in Perl - ban an IP address if it is detected in /var/log/secure file.
+Just block IP addresses of repeated password failure.

 # Installation